SolarNetwork/solarnode-os-packages/solarnode-bluetooth-setup/debian/README.md

 # Services

-This package enables a systemd `solarnode-bt-setup-peripheral.service` service.
+This package enables a systemd `solarnode-bt-setup-peripheral` service.

 ## Environment variables